 Online meetings are awkward.

 There’s no avoiding it.
-One of the reasons why is that we don’t want to interrupt each other, so we keep quiet.
+One of the reasons is that we don’t want to interrupt each other, so we keep quiet.
 However, there’s always a couple of loud and confident voices that tend to dominate a conversation.
-This is true most of the time, but especially so in this new remote-only world we now inhabit.
+This is true most of the time, but especially so in this new remote-first world we now inhabit.

 How can we have online conversations without awkwardness, or dominating personalities?

 One of the best ways to have a group discussion is using the Fishbowl Discussion tactic.
 However, this tactic is historically a very physical one - as it involves the arrangement of chairs and using your physical presence to signal that you want to speak.

 A Fishbowl discussion is a way of having a structured conversation where the audience are also participants.
 Typically there are three chairs in the centre of a colosseum-like chair arrangement.

 Two people occupy two chairs, leaving a third empty.
 Only those sat in these speaker chairs can partake in the conversation.
 At any point, a member of the audience can come and sit in the third chair.
 In which case, one of the other two speakers must return to the audience.

 This simple set of rules creates an honest and unhindered conversation without the frustrating social dynamic of ‘trying to get a word in’.